 While only a few us share the experience of making one's home in a foreign land, I would imagine that all of us can relate to the subject of homesickness, for surely we've all felt its bittersweet touch at one point of life or another.
 These days I am often caught out by waves of homesickness for the Arizona desert -- for although I'm happily rooted on Dartmoor now, and have adopted this land as the home of my soul, there's a part of me that will always belong to the Rincon Mountains that lie east of Tucson.
 Yet for me, the pain of homesickness is mitigated by the fact that my emigration was voluntary.
 What must it be like to be forced to leave a beloved home -- by war, politics, economics, or circumstance?
 The ache of that loss must be painful indeed, and I often wonder how people can bear it.

 My good friend Ellen Kushner has explored the subjects of Homesickness and Exile on her absolutely brilliant radio series Sound & Spirit.
-The Homesickness show is embedded below; the Exile show (and many other good shows) can be found in the Past Episodes section of the Sound & Spirit website.
+(Follow the links to listen to them.)
 If you haven't encountered S&S before...well then I envy you, dear Readers, for you have many happy hours of listening ahead.
 Don't miss the show on The Kalevala, or on Friendship, or the one I was involved with: Surviving Survival, or, or, or...heck, they're all good.